 Atoms are building blocks.
 If you want to create a language, you'll need an alphabet.
-If you want to build proteins, you will need amino acids.
 If you want to build molecules, you will need atoms of different elements.
+Elements are the alphabet in the language of molecules.
 Each element is a little bit different from the rest.
-Those elements are the alphabet in the language of molecules.

-Why are we talking about elements?
-This is the section on atoms.
+Why are we talking about elements when this is the section on atoms?
 Atoms are the general term used to describe pieces of matter.
-You are made up of billions and billions of atoms.
-However, you may only find about 40 elements inside of your body.
-You will find hydrogen (H) atoms, oxygen (O) atoms, and a bunch of others.
-Those other atoms are made of the same basic pieces, but they are organized in different ways to make each element unique.
+You have billions of billions of atoms in your body.
+However, you may only find about 40 elements.
+You will find billions of hydrogen (H) atoms, billions of oxygen (O) atoms, and a bunch of others.
+All of the atoms are made of the same basic pieces, but they are organized in different ways to make unique elements.

 Molecules are groups of atoms bonded together in the same way that words are groups of letters.
 An "A" will always be an "A" no matter what word it is in.
 A sodium (Na) atom will always be a sodium atom no matter what compound it is in.
-While the atoms may have different masses and organization, they are all built with the same parts.
+While the atoms have different masses and organization for each element, they are all built with the same parts.
 Electrons, protons, and neutrons make the Universe the way it is.

 If you want to do a little more thinking, imagine the smallest particles of matter.
-Those super-tiny subatomic particles are used to create the parts of atoms.
+Super-tiny subatomic particles are used to create the parts of atoms.
 Protons, neutrons, and electrons can then organize to form atoms.
 Atoms are then used to create the molecules around us.
 As we just learned, there are almost 120 elements that can be found in the molecules we know.
 Smaller molecules can work together and build macromolecules.
 It just goes on.
 Everything you see or imagine is built from something else.

 You could start really small...